grimmer0125/d4c-queue/README.md

 The only difference is `tag` is a optional parameter, rather than the other usages.

+### Class and method decorators usage

-3. Decorator usage (using a unique tag queue of global share queues under the hood):
+A class will use a unique tag queue of global share queues under the hood

 ```typescript
 @D4C.register(Symbol("jojo"))